Historic Petoskey & Harbor Springs

 Lumbering was the dominant industry in Harbor Springs from 1880 to 1920.
 Other thriving businesses included Emmet County Bank, which still operates today as First Community Bank.
 In 1895, Joseph and Martha Juilleret opened a boat livery and an ice cream parlor.
-The building which housed these businesses was the south half of the Juilleret’s restaurant (which is now closed) and had passed through generations of the Juilleret family.
+The building which housed these businesses was the south half of the Juilleret’s restaurant (currently Pierson’s Grill and Spirits) and had passed through generations of the Juilleret family.

 Vestiges of the past also live on in many of Harbor Springs’ visitor attractions.
 The scenic M-119 Shore Drive was once part of the old Mackinac Trail used by the Indians.
 Stafford’s Pier Restaurant was once known as Booth’s, a speakeasy that operated during the 1920s.

 For more information about Harbor Springs’ history, you may contact the Harbor Springs History Museum 231-526-9771.
 This information was provided by the Petoskey Area Visitors Bureau